 Who we look for

-You will have a minimum of a 2:1 degree and at least 300 UCAS tariff points, including an A grade in A level maths or equivalent qualifications.
+You will have a minimum of a 2:1 degree (any subject) and an A grade in A-level maths or equivalent qualifications.

 Excellent communication skills are essential, together with a positive and enthusiastic attitude.
 As a self-starter you have ambitions to develop both individually and in a team environment.
 A team player, you work in a cooperative and supportive way for the benefit of the team, understanding how your actions impact on other team members or goals and how they affect the bigger picture.
 In addition, you must be organised with a meticulous attention to detail, capable of solving problems of all sizes.

-The deadline for graduate applications is November 2018.View Barnett Waddingham's Website
+The deadline for graduate applications is November 2019View Barnett Waddingham's Website